Volunteers are key at vaccine sites. It pays off with a shot - WTMJ

 Lovell committed before realizing those 65 and older would be eligible for vaccines days later.
 Still, she’s glad she did.

-“For the first time, I felt I was part of something that was really important and big,” said Lovell, who would like to volunteer again.
+“For the first time, I felt I was part of something that was really important and big,” said Lovell, who has since volunteered a second time and hopes to do it a third.
 “You stand there and see all these headlights and people are just continually pouring in there.”

 The stadium and another state-run site in metro Phoenix require a combined 3,900 volunteers a week.
 HandsOn Greater Phoenix, a nonprofit handling online volunteer recruitment, opens 1,400 to 2,000 spots a few times a week, and interest hasn’t waned, CEO Rhonda Oliver said.
 Between 10,000 and 15,000 people try to sign up every time new spots open, she said.